2023 WorkSafeBC Student Safety Video Contest

 Submit your original production for a chance to win cash!

-When making your video, think of a creative way to get your message across.
-All styles of video are fair game: drama, comedy, documentary, music video, stop-motion, claymation, animation — the choice is yours!
+When making your two-minute video, think of a creative way to get your message across.
+All styles of video are fair game: drama, comedy, documentary, music video, stop-motion, animation, or mashups — the choice is yours!
 (Note: Only live-action productions will be considered for the bonus prize of the Actsafe Aspiring Filmmaker Award.
 For more details on this prize, see Bonus prize below or visit actsafe.ca).

 Eligibility and prizes

-The contest is open to B.C. students in grades 8-12 with a teacher sponsor.
-There’s a category for students in grades 8-10 and a separate category for students in grades 11-12.
+You can enter the contest if you’re a B.C. student in grades 8 to 12 with a teacher or youth organization sponsor.
+There’s one category for students in grades 8 to 10 and one for students in grades 11 and 12.

-There’s over $10,000 in prize money to be awarded to the winning student(s) and their schools or youth organizations.
+There’s $10,000 in prize money to be awarded to the winning student(s) and their schools or youth organizations.
 Entries will be judged on the impact of their safety message, original creative concept, and technical execution.
 The top entry will win additional prize money from the Focus on Safety Youth Video Contest and compete for additional prizes in its national competition, with support from the Canadian Centre for Occupational Health and Safety (CCOHS).

-Post your video on YouTube and have your teacher sponsor fill out the entry form, which includes the link.
+Post your video on YouTube, then have your teacher or youth organization sponsor fill out the entry form and include the link to your video.
 We’ll review your video and if it meets our criteria (no inappropriate language or images and no copyrighted music, please), we’ll post your entry on our website.
 After submitting your YouTube link, you can also post your video on Instagram.
 Don’t forget to follow @WorkSafeBC and use the hashtag #SVCWorkSafeBC.

 Don't want to make a video but still want to participate?

-When we get videos, we’ll post entries and you can view and rate your favourites.
-Check back to see new videos as they are posted — and don’t forget to get your family and friends to rate their favourites too!
+You can participate by viewing and rating your favourite videos.
+Check worksafebc.com regularly to see new videos as they are posted — and remember to get your family and friends to rate their favourites too!

-Deadline for submissions is Tuesday, March 28, 2017 at 5 p.m.
-But remember, the sooner your video is posted, the more time people will have to view and rate it.
+Deadline for entries is Tuesday, April 4, 2023, at 5:00 p.m.
+PT.
+But remember: the sooner you post your video, the more time people will have to view and rate it.